mathwidu/Jogo-Naves2D-Java/README.md

 - **Space** – Shoot
 - **T** – Activate turbo speed for a short time
 - Click **Reiniciar** when the game ends to start over
+- Face new enemy types with unique behaviors and damage states

 Enjoy blasting enemy ships!